ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ![AutoIt3 Info Tool](au3info.png)

 Information, that we are looking for, is specified in the "Class" field of the "Basic Window Info" block.
-Class of the Notepad window equals to "Notepad".
+Class of the Notepad window is "Notepad".

 This is a [`Send.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/Send.au3) script that implements described key pressing algorithm with `Send` function:
 ```AutoIt